Need more Instant Pot keto recipes to add to your low-carb meal plan?

 #1.
 Keto Instant Pot Lemon Cheesecake

 Cooking your cheesecake in an Instant Pot will guarantee a creamy center without cracking or sinking.
 This keto Instant Pot lemon cheesecake is light and full of spring and summer flavors.

-Each serving has over 7g of protein, almost 27g of fat, and 4g of net carbs.
+Each serving has over 7 grams of protein, almost 27 grams of fat, and 4 grams of net carbs.

 #2.
 Keto Instant Pot Molten Brownie Cups

 These moist, creamy Instant Pot brownies literally ooze molten fudge despite being sugar-free.
-Decadent yet simple to make, each brownie bakes in its own ramekin so portion control is easier said and done.
+Decadent yet simple to make, each brownie bakes in its own ramekin, so portion control is easier.

 #3.
 Instant Pot Keto Carrot Cake

-Use an Instant Pot to make a gluten-free keto almond carrot cake without heating up your kitchen in the summer.
+Use an Instant Pot to make a gluten-free keto almond carrot cake without heating up your kitchen.
 Top with keto-friendly cream cheese frosting and your friends and family will never suspect it’s part of your low-carb diet.

-An Instant Pot may be a lifesaver if you’re spending more time cooking and washing dishes on a keto diet.
+An Instant Pot may be a lifesaver if you find that you’re spending more time cooking and washing dishes on a keto diet.

 These easy Instant Pot keto recipes are healthier than taking the dirty keto route yet just as simple and quick.